toolql/toolql/examples/github/README.md

 ## You could ask...

-How many repositories to I have access to?
+How many repositories do I have access to?

 What repositories have I committed to this week?

 etc...

-In addition to query-based tools such as these, this toolkit includes a mutation to add a star to any project, including special handling for the `toolql` project to indicate an expression of gratitude.
+In addition to query-based tools such as these, this toolkit includes a mutation to add a star to any project, including special handling for the `toolql` project to express our gratitude.
 Please consider giving us a star, thanks!

 ## Config

-Add a `.env` file in this directory or use the command line to set the following environment variables:
+Copy the `.env.template` file in this directory to `.env` and configure the following environment variables:

 GRAPHQL-BEARER